labzero/bootleg/docs/config/tasks.md

     end
     ```

-??? example "Compiling Phoenix assets with Brunch"
-    Here we run a few extra commands after compiling the application, but before generating the release.
-    ```elixir
-    task :phx_digest do
-      remote :build, cd: "assets" do
-        "npm install"
-        "./node_modules/brunch/bin/brunch b -p"
-      end
-      remote :build do
-        "MIX_ENV=prod mix phx.digest"
-      end
-    end

-    after_task :compile, :phx_digest
-    ```
-    Phoenix-specific support is provided and maintained in the [bootleg-phoenix](https://github.com/labzero/bootleg-phoenix) task provider package.

-For a list of tasks that you can hook into, see the [Bootleg workflow](/reference/workflow.md).
+For a list of tasks that you can hook into, refer to the [workflows](/reference/workflow.md).

 ### Defining multiple hooks for the same task